Rue Wright Memorial Award

 You can submit your abstract for multiple awards.
 Ensure you meet the all the relevant criteria and select the awards you wish to be considered for through the online application.

-A Paediatrics and Child Health Division Working Group reviews all abstract submissions and selects those of a sufficiently high standard for presentation.
+A Paediatrics and Child Health Division Working Group reviews all abstract submissions and selects those of a sufficiently high standard for presentation at the RACP Congress.

-Selected applicants will be notified by the RACP Foundation and briefed about their presentation at RACP Congress.
+Selected applicants will be notified by the RACP Foundation to give their presentation at the RACP Congress and specify the time and length of their presentation.

 Note: You must be registered to attend RACP Congress to be able to present.

-A Judging Panel will adjudicate the abstract presentations at RACP Congress.
+A Judging Panel will adjudicate the presentations at the RACP Congress.

-The recipient's must give permission for their winning abstract to be published in the Journal of Paediatrics and Child Health.
+The presenters must give permission for their abstracts to be published in the Journal of Paediatrics and Child Health.
 Publication of abstracts is at the discretion of the Journal’s Editor in Chief.

 For more information on the Rue Wright Memorial Award, contact us.